jcraane/personal-blog-hugo/content/post/2025-10-13-aiguideline.md

 As AI-powered coding assistants become increasingly prevalent in software development, a new challenge emerges: how do we ensure that AI-generated code aligns with our project's specific architectural patterns, design principles, and coding standards?

 Existing AI guidelines, for example junie/.guidelines exist for this purpose.
 However, they are often large and challenging to maintain.
-How do we keep the guidelines consistent with the codebase?
-Depending on the project, they can contain a lot of information.
+Depending on the project, they can also contain a lot of information.
 The larger the guidelines file, the harder for the AI to follow consistently.

+- How can we keep the guidelines short and to the point?
+- How can we keep the guidelines consistent with the codebase over the long run?
-How can we fix this?
+- How can we couple the guidelines with the code itself?

-Enter `@AIGuideline`: a simple yet powerful annotation that embeds architectural and design guidance directly into your codebase, making it immediately discoverable by AI assistants during code generation.
+In this post, we introduduce @AIGuideline, a novel approach to embedding AI architectural guidance directly into your codebase.

 ### The Problem: AI Assistants Need Context